 - The invoice was emailed to the customer, and BCC’d to you by turning on the invoice BCC email setting in Advanced Billing.
 Invoices have all the info needed for you to make a shipment.

 Daily Report emailed to the merchant, which includes any renewals that day.
 Merchant then looks up customer shipping info for each customer on the report.

 Webhooks are sent whenever events like signups and renewals happen.
 Webhooks contain a subset of the data for a subscription and can be used to automate the shipping process.
-For example, with some programming, you can run a script on your server that receives a renewal webhook from Chargify, queries our API for the product and shipping info on that subscription, then sends that data to someone in an email or sends it to a fulfillment center.
+For example, with some programming, you can run a script on your server that receives a renewal webhook from Advanced Billing, queries our API for the product and shipping info on that subscription, then sends that data to someone in an email or sends it to a fulfillment center.
 This is one path that merchants take if they’re doing high volume.